RaquelPlaza/angular5-dojo/README.md

  }
 ```

-The app requires the APP_INITIALIZER item for the configuration just to let a provider know some work has to be done to set up a provider.
+The app requires the APP_INITIALIZER declaration on any provider that requires a pre configuration routine.
 Finally we can add the AppConfig class and configure the loading in the provider array by adding the items shown below.

 ```
 AppConfig,
     { provide: APP_INITIALIZER, useFactory: initConfig, deps: [AppConfig], multi: true }
 ```

 And with that we can now use our configurations anywhere in the app as if it was a service.
-Just add a reference in the constructor of a service that requires it, in our case our plans service and pull through the configuration by parameter name
+Just add a reference in the constructor of a service that requires it, in our case our plans service and pull through the configuration by parameter name:

 ```
 constructor( private config : AppConfig){
+}

+onInit() {
 	this.apiRoot = config.getConfig('apiRoot');
 }
 ```

 Then wherever we have already hard coded "http://localhost:3000", just replace it with this.apiRoot.
+Next up testing.

 ## Running the tests